We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 Is Native Toothpaste All-Natural?

 Native states that they use “naturally-derived cleansers” and “naturally-derived flavors.”
-Although we can’t say for certain that it’s 100% all-natural, it does appear that at least most of their ingredients are natural.
+Although I can’t say for certain that it’s 100% all-natural, it does appear that at least most of their ingredients are natural.

 Where is Native Toothpaste Made?